 How much do you have to put down on an SBA 7(a) loan?

-For an SBA 7(a) loan, borrowers typically need to put down at least 10% of the total loan amount as a down payment, though some lenders may require more depending on the business’s financial health and risk level.
+For an SBA 7(a) loan, borrowers typically need to put down 10% of the total loan amount as a down payment, though some lenders may require more depending on the business’s financial health and risk level.

 What are the current interest rates on SBA 7(a) loans?

-Current interest rates on SBA 7(a) loans range from 8.75% to 10.50%.
+Current interest rates on SBA 7(a) loans range from 9.75% to 15.5%.
 However, your credit score will play a role in determining the rate you receive.

 Photo credit: iStock/sturti

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 This content is provided for informational and educational purposes only and should not be construed as financial advice.